hashicorp/terraform/website/source/docs/providers/atlas/r/artifact.html.markdown

 * `type` - (Required) The type of artifact to query for.

-* `version` - (Optional) By default, if no version is provided the latest version of the artifact is used.
-Providing a version can be used to pin a dependency.
+* `build` - (Optional) The build to filter on.
+This can be "latest", to find a matching artifact in the latest build, "any" to find a matching artifact in any build, or a specific number to pin to that build.
+If `build` and `version` are unspecified, `version` will default to "latest".
+Cannot be specified with `version`.

+* `version` - (Optional)  The version to filter on.
+This can be "latest", to match against the latest version, "any" to find a matching artifact in any version, or a specific number to pin to that version.
+Defaults to "latest" if neither `build` or `version` is specified.
+Cannot be specified with `build`.

 * `metadata_keys` - (Optional) If given, only an artifact containing the given keys will be returned.
 This is used to disambiguate when